Ali-H-Hassan/ByteBattles-CodingAdventure/README.md

 ### User Stories

-#### For the Learner:
+#### For the User

-- As a learner, I want to play educational games, so I can engagingly learn programming concepts.
+- As a user, I want to play educational games, so I can engagingly learn programming concepts.
-- As a learner, I want to take part in coding challenges so that I can test and improve my coding skills.
+- As a user, I want to take part in coding challenges so that I can test and improve my coding skills.
-- As a learner, I want to compete against AI in coding battles, so I can gauge my skill level and get feedback.
+- As a user, I want to compete against AI in coding battles, so I can gauge my skill level and get feedback.

-#### For the Company:
+#### For the Company

 - As a company, I want to create and post coding tests, so I can assess and potentially hire skilled programmers.
 - As a company, I want to view the leaderboard, so I can identify top-performing candidates.